Green job: Ecologist

-Investigate ecosystems as a whole i.e. they investigate both the living and non-living components of the environment.
+Investigate ecosystems as a whole- i.e. they investigate both the living and non-living components of the environment.
 They study the various animals and plants that live within an ecosystem and the relationship between the two.

 Electric car engineer

 Use science and maths to design and develop electric automobile technology.
 They then undertake evaluations with respect to measure the safety, efficiency, cost, reliability, and safety of these aforementioned designs.
-An Electric Car Engineer is just one of a number of possible jobs in the electric vehicle industry and this type of Engineer will work in teams with other types of Engineers to produce electric automobiles.
+An Electric Car Engineer is just one of a number of possible jobs in the electric vehicle industry and this type of engineer works in engineering teams to produce electric automobiles.

 Environmental engineer

 Examine and mitigate the effects of human and other activities on both the natural and built environment.
 This could include reducing pollution and protecting the air, water, soil, and humans from actions which may harm either them or the environment.
 According to CNBC, in 2018 across the world, this was one of the fastest growing environmental jobs.
 The University of Portland recently reported that they will add a clean energy technology minor to enable their environmental engineering graduates 'compete in an expanding environmental job market'.